liesnikov/extensible-elaborator/slides/main.md

 * Which parts can we make more modular?

-* Can we mediate the interaction between different parts?
+* Can we mediate the interactions?

 ## Constraints in Haskell